What is the Best Table Saw Miter Gauge? (2023)

 The gauge handle is thick and ergonomic.
 This miter gauge has no built-in fence but has machined slots for mounting your own auxiliary fence with two screws.

 It fits table saws or machines with a 3/8” x 3/4” t-slot.
-Overall, a very good miter gauge for its price.
+Overall, it’s a very good miter gauge for its price.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 Table Saw Miter Gauge Buyer’s Guide